metandrini/fasilkom-chant/README.md

 ### How to set up your machine

 1. Setup your Python virtual environment using [venv](https://docs.python.org/3/library/venv.html) as you did in week 8 tutorial.
+Name your virtual environment folder as `env`.
 If you use PyCharm, you may want to configure it to recognize your virtual environment too.

 1. Navigate to the directory where you've cloned this repo and create a virtual environment under the `env` directory.
 Then, activate the virtual environment.